 Sell a cup of coffee at a farmer’s market—you’re a business.

 Sell a loaf of bread—you’re a business.

-The answers can vary widely, but the main reason is always one thing: separation.
+The main reason is separation.

 When you sell the cup of coffee or loaf of bread at the farmer’s market, there is no legal separation between you and the business you’ve created.
 You are the business.
 This business type is known as a sole proprietorship.